nriley/Karabiner-Elements-App-Profiles/README.md

 # Karabiner-Elements App Profiles
-Workaround for lack of app-specific behavior in [Karabiner-Elements](https://github.com/tekezo/Karabiner-Elements)
+Workaround for lack of app-specific behavior in early versions of [Karabiner-Elements](https://github.com/tekezo/Karabiner-Elements).
+This should no longer be necessary as of Karabiner-Elements 0.91.6 with `frontmost_application_if` and `frontmost_application_unless` ([documentation](https://pqrs.org/osx/karabiner/json.html#condition-definition-frontmost-application)).

 ## Instructions